Best Practices for Website Content Providers

 - Images and graphics should be relevant to the purpose of the site and the content of the page.

 - Crop your images the desired dimensions and resolution before uploading them to your site.
-Uploading large images and using the CMS to resize them will cause the page to load slowly.

 - Resize images proportionally so the image doesn’t appear squashed or stretched.